Your cookie preferences

 One of the most recent providers to announce a social tariff is Vodafone.

-With Vodafone Essentials 1 and 2, you get access to:
+With Vodafone Essentials 2, you get access to 73Mbps average internet speeds for £20 per month.

-Plus, they come in shorter 12-month contracts, with no mid-contract price rises or early exit fees.
+Plus, it comes in a shorter 12-month contracts, with no mid-contract price rises or early exit fees.
 So you get a lot of flexibility when deciding how long you need the connection.

-The low-income deals are available to all existing and new customers, provided you are eligible for the service.
+The low-income deal is available to all existing and new customers, provided you are eligible for the service.

 Am I eligible?